vbrick/rev-client-js/README.md

 5. JWT session:
    * `jwtToken`: The [JWT Token](https://revdocs.vbrick.com/reference/jwt-authentication)

+6. Guest Registration session:
+   * `guestRegistrationToken`: The [Token](https://revdocs.vbrick.com/reference/createguestwebcastuser-1) returned when creating a guest registration.
+   * `webcastId`: ID of the webcast in question

-6. Access Token (existing sessions)
+7. Access Token *(existing sessions)*
-   * `token`: The Access Token previously received via some login method (see below)
+   * `session.token`: The Access Token previously received via some login method (see below)
-   * `expiration`: The expiration time of the session.
+   * `session.expiration`: The expiration time of the session.

+8. Public Only usage *(no authentication)*

+* `publicOnly`: Don't use any authentication.
+This limits use to endpoints that don't require authentication.

 ##### Existing Sessions: